 About the Author

-Dr. Aaron B. Swingdorf and Dr. Thomas J. Meschke are general, cosmetic and restorative dentists in Chaska who know how much toothaches can affect traveling.
-They always encourage their patients to schedule regular checkups and call them at the earliest sign of pain so they can minimize the risk of toothaches while flying.
+Dr. Aaron B. Swingdorf is a general, cosmetic and restorative dentist in Chaska who know how much toothaches can affect traveling.
+He always encourages their patients to schedule regular checkups and call them at the earliest sign of pain so they can minimize the risk of toothaches while flying.
 If you have any other questions about your oral health while traveling, they can be reached via their website or at (952) 448-4151.